 - maps.google.com: enter your location of interest and search for "free wifi"

-- Internet Cafe: reference entry from answers.com: gives background about the late-20th century emergence of Net Cafes; historical interest.
+- Internet Cafe: reference entry: gives background about the late-20th century emergence of Net Cafes; historical interest.

 Using Web-Based Services

 In using a Net cafe computer, you can set yourself up with Web-based email and other services.
 With Web-based email and file storage, you can send and receive messages and access your data from any Internet-connected computer in the world.